-- (1) As used in this section: - (a) "Contact" means visual or voice contact without the aid of any mechanical or electronic amplifying device other than a hearing aid. - (b) "Group deer hunting party" means 2 or more members lawfully hunting deer in a group under this ordinance. - (2) Any member of a group deer hunting party may kill a deer for another member of the group deer hunting party if both of the following conditions exist: - (a) At the time and place of the kill, the member who kills the deer is in contact with the person for whom the deer is killed. - (b) The member for whom the deer is killed possesses a current unused deer carcass tag, and, if the deer is an antlerless deer, an antlerless deer permit valid for the unit in which the deer is killed. - (3) A member who kills a deer under subs.
-(2) shall ensure that a member of his or her group deer hunting party without delay attaches a deer carcass tag to the deer prior to moving or field dressing it.
+- (1) As used in this section: - (a) "Contact" means visual or voice contact without the aid of any mechanical or electronic amplifying device other than a hearing aid. - (b) "Group deer hunting party" means 2 or more members lawfully hunting deer in a group under this ordinance. - (2) Any member of a group deer hunting party may kill a deer for another member of the group deer hunting party if both of the following conditions exist:

+- (a) At the time and place of the kill, the member who kills the deer is in contact with the person for whom the deer is killed. - (b) The member for whom the deer is killed possesses a current unused deer stamp, and, if the deer is an antlerless deer and antlerless deer stamps are necessary, an antlerless deer stamp valid for the unit in which the deer is killed. - (3) A member who kills a deer under subs.
+(2) shall ensure that a member of his or her group deer hunting party attaches to it a tag, listing the member's hunter identification number and deer stamp number for that carcass, prior to leaving the carcass unattended in the field.
 No member who kills a deer while group hunting shall leave the deer unattended until after it is properly tagged.